cldf/cldf/components/languages/README.md

-If a CLDF dataset provides language metadata which goes beyond what could be retrieved from a catalog like [Glottolog](http://glottolog.org), it must include a data file `languages.csv` or a table with `"dc:type": "cldf:languages"`.
+If a CLDF dataset provides language metadata which goes beyond what could be retrieved from a catalog like [Glottolog](http://glottolog.org), it must include a data file `languages.csv` or a table with `"dc:type": "http://cldf.clld.org/terms.rdf#LanguageTable"`.

 Any column named `Language_ID` in any of the other data files will then be interpreted as foreign key referencing an `ID` in the languages file.
 Thus,